thoughtbot/ios-on-rails/release/ios-on-rails.md

 As a security measure, we require a header of `tb-app-secret` for the POST users request.
-We ensure that only requests that send a `tb-app-secret` header with a value that matches the value set by the Rails app can create new users via the Humon API.
+We ensure that only requests that send a `tb-app-secret` header with a value matching the value set by the Rails app can create new users via the Humon API.
 We store the app secret in an environment variable so that it is not anywhere in version control.

 We use [`dotenv`](https://github.com/bkeepers/dotenv) so that our API can read